Sleeping in Rental Cars: My €20/Week “Rent” Hack

 Sleeping in rental cars works best in mild conditions.
 I prefer nights between 10–20°C (50–68°F).
 Spring and autumn are the sweet spot in most destinations.

-In summer, heat becomes the limiting factor.
+In summer, heat is the limiting factor.
 Night temperatures above 25°C (77°F) are too much for me – I sweat and struggle.
 I need airflow and switch to tent camping then.

 Winter nights can be cozy at 5°C (40°F) with a proper sleeping bag.
 Below that, it’s still doable, but starts to become a challenge.